 Demonstrate there is a less than minor effect for the 50%, 20%, 10%, 5%, 2% and 1% AEP + climate change return period events.
 Contribute to the proposed strategic attenuation proposed as part of road corridor improvements Historic responses to stormwater management do not work, having long term and cumulative effects.
 Development must adopt an integrated stormwater management approach using LID.
 The requirements of the Waikato Regional Stormwater Guidelines Section 6 shall be adopted.
-Should a LID approach not be proposed, development must submit a detailed options assessment demonstrating a conventional approach is the BPO over a LID approach.
-Flooding Increased impervious surfaces associated with development increase flood risk to others downstream.
-On-site attenuation is required in the upper catchment (within public realm) to 70% existing greenfield runoff rates for the 50%, 20%, 10%, 5%, 2% and 1% AEP + climate change return period events.
-Historically, some stormwater devices havebeen constructed that are not suitable for the current, or potential future, development.
-Attenuation devices delivered by development shall be designed to enable asset owners to easily adapt the outlet control to optimise their performancein the future.
+Should a LID approach not be proposed, development must submit a detailed options assessment demonstrating a conventional approach is the BPO over a LID approach. associated with development increase flood to others downstream.
+Historically, sor stormwater de havebeen constructed that not suitable for impervious surfaces associated with development increase flood risk to others On-site attenuation is required in the upper catchment (within public realm) to 70% existing greenfield runoff rates for the 50%, 20%, 10%, 5%, 2% and 1% AEP + climate change return period events. constructed that are not suitable for the current, or potential future, Attenuation devices delivered by development shall be designed to enable asset owners to easily adapt the outlet control to optimise their performancein the future.
 If catchment gauge data becomes available this should be doneusing time-series.
 Existing transport infrastructure crossing the streams cannot cope with future flows and willnot achieve an acceptablelevel of transport service.
 Developer consult with WDC.
 In the mid to lower part of the catchment transport infrastructure owners can reduce hydraulic constraints caused by existing transport infrastructure crossings over the streams.
 At strategic locations this will also include road raising to both improve the serviceability of the road and provide necessary additional storage.
 Development will need to contribute to the necessary upgrade to transport infrastructure to provide safe access and egress to new properties.